 EVALUATION OR ASSESSMENT OF THE COURSE PARTICIPANTS

-The award of AtoN qualifications should be based on the principle that satisfactory results are obtained during a basic training course.
-This model course for Level 1 AtoN Managers is principally theoretical supported by some practical tasks.
-It is recommended therefore that the competency of each participant is evaluated or assessed by formal written tests taken by participants at the end of each module, supported where appropriate by a personality assessment of each participant.
+The award of AtoN qualifications should be based on the principle that satisfactory results are obtained during a structured training course.
+This model course for Level 1.1 AtoN Managers is principally theoretical supported by some practical tasks.
+It is recommended therefore that the competency of each participant is assessed by formal written examinations, practical activities and a major AtoN planning task undertaken by participants during each module, supported where appropriate by a personality assessment of each participant.
 Further guidance is at Part 4 paragraph 3.

 IMPLEMENTATION